octoblu/arduino-nanopb/docs/index.rst

 #) Allows specifying maximum size for strings and arrays, so that they can be allocated statically.
 #) No malloc needed: everything can be allocated statically or on the stack.
 #) You can use either encoder or decoder alone to cut the code size in half.
-#) Support for most protobuf features, including: all data types, nested submessages, default values, repeated and optional fields, packed arrays.
+#) Support for most protobuf features, including: all data types, nested submessages, default values, repeated and optional fields, packed arrays, extension fields.
 #) Callback mechanism for handling messages larger than can fit in available RAM.
 #) Extensive set of tests.

 **Limitations**

-#) User must provide callbacks when decoding arrays or strings without maximum size.
-Malloc support could be added as a separate module.
 #) Some speed has been sacrificed for code size.
 #) Encoding is focused on writing to streams.
 For memory buffers only it could be made more efficient.
 #) The deprecated Protocol Buffers feature called "groups" is not supported.